 So what is the best way to get started?

 • Join your local association – They will help get you started and ease you in gently.
 They also have the best local knowledge.

 • Go on a course – Beginners’ sessions in the North East are run by local associations these are usually free to members.
 Northumberland College at Kirkley Hall runs an excellent course each spring.
-Companies such as Northumberland Honey and Pure Honeycomb all offer courses of varying length and cost.
+Short courses and ‘taster sessions’ are also available from local commercial suppliers.

 • Get some ‘hands on’ experience – There’s no substitute for it.
-Our Beginners’ sessions are designed to provide this.
+Our Beginners’ sessions are designed to provide this for minimal initial outlay.

 • Get a book and read up – There are lots of good beekeeping books out there and, while it’s no substitute for hands-on experience, it will give you an idea of what it’s all about.
 A suggested list is provided below.